-Someone whose information is stored in your account.
+Someone in your audience with information stored in your account.

-A section of your audience that includes contacts with common field information.
+A section of your audience that includes contacts with common audience field information.

 An automatically generated segment based on contact information or activity.

-The part of Mailchimp you'll use to create, design, and send an email campaign.
-The campaign builder has different sections where you'll choose recipients, set up campaign information, choose a template, add content, and send or schedule delivery.
+The part of Mailchimp you'll use to create, design, and send a regular email, automation, or landing page.
+The email builder has different sections where you'll choose recipients, set up email information, choose a template, add content, and send or schedule delivery.

 The part of Mailchimp you'll use to create a social media ad campaign.
 The ad builder has different sections where you'll choose an audience, add content, and schedule your ad.

-A Mailchimp Premium feature that uses data science to predict the gender and age of your contacts.
+A Mailchimp feature included with the Standard plan or higher.
+Predicted demographics uses data science to predict the gender and age of your contacts.
 To learn more, check out About Predicted Demographics.

 How pre-built segments work

-For example, if you have a subscribed contact who's opened at least one of your recent email campaigns, we'll place them in Active Subscribers.
-Meanwhile, a subscribed contact who hasn't opened any of your last five campaigns will end up in Inactive Subscribers.
+For example, if you have a subscribed contact who's opened at least one of your recently sent emails, they’ll meet the criteria for the Engaged Subscribers segment.
+Meanwhile, a subscribed contact who hasn't opened any of your last five emails will end up in the Disengaged Subscribers segment.
 Pretty neat, right?

 If none of our pre-built segments work for you, use them as inspiration to build your own custom segments.
-To illustrate, let's consider that Inactive Subscribers segment.
-If five missed campaigns in a row doesn't match your standard of inactivity, you might want to create a new segment defined by a higher or lower number of unopened campaigns.
+To illustrate, let's consider the Disengaged Subscribers segment.
+This pre-built segment is based on a contact not opening any of the last five emails you sent to them.
+If you want a different standard for inactivity, create a new segment defined by a higher or lower number of unopened emails.

 Types of pre-built segments